-The center of it all is the Plaza de la Independencia, with the pink Municipal Palace to the west, the grand House of Montejo to the south which houses a free art gallery, and the hugeCathedral to the east.
+The centre of it all is the Plaza de la Independencia, with the pink Municipal Palace to the west, the grand House of Montejo to the south which houses a free art gallery, and the hugeCathedral to the east.

-We stayed at the Santa Lucia Hostel, only a 5 minute walk from the main square.
+We stayed at the Santa Lucia Hostel, only a 5-minute walk from the main square.
 It was the cheapest option, with AC, shared bathrooms and really helpful staff!

 The Puuc Route